oliora/oliora.github.io/_posts/2023-08-07-Optimizing-auto-vectorized-code.md

 ## Null character detection

-Presense of the null character is detected in a similar way.
+Presense of the null character is detected in a way similar to counting characters.
 First, the input registers are compared byte by byte with precreated vector of zeroes:

 ![Diagram of how vpcmpeqb to check for the terminating null](/img/2023-08-06/calc-null-flags.png){:width="599px"}

 In our code we have two input registers so after comparing the first input register with zeroes, the program will do the same for the second one then it will bitwise OR both results with using `vpor` instruction.

-Once per character flags are calculated in a vector register the program devectorizes it into a general purpose register so it can do a conditional jump.
+Once per character "null" flags are calculated in a vector register the program devectorizes it into a general purpose register so it can do a conditional jump.
 There are several ways of doing it but they're all more or less about bitwise OR-ing (with `vpor`) all 8-byte parts of the register together:

 ![Diagram of how devectorization done for null character flags](/img/2023-08-06/fold-null-flags.png){:width="599px"}

-In our code we also bitwise OR the high 16-byte half of the register to the lower one with using `vextracti128` and `vpor`.
+In our code we also bitwise OR the high 16-byte half of the per character "null" flags register to the lower half with using `vextracti128` and `vpor`.

-In our code the devectorization for null character detection looks more complex, e.g. it moves data from vector register to a general purpose register twice (High 8 bytes with `vpextrq rcx, xmm1, 1` then lower 8 bytes with `vmovq rdx, xmm0`).
-I have not researched why it is like that, probably compiler thinks that it performs faster than more trivial code but I can't see it in the benchmark results.
+In our code the devectorization for the null character detection looks more complex, e.g. it moves data from vector register to a general purpose register twice (High 8 bytes with `vpextrq rcx, xmm1, 1` then low 8 bytes with `vmovq rdx, xmm0`).
+I have not researched why it is like that, probably compiler thinks that it performs faster than more trivial code but I can't see this in the benchmark results.

 ## Performance effect of the step counter type